Comparing ThredUp (TDUP) & Its Peers

-ThredUp (NASDAQ:TDUP – Get Rating) is one of 49 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its competitors?
-We will compare ThredUp to similar businesses based on the strength of its dividends, profitability, risk, institutional ownership, analyst recommendations, valuation and earnings.
+ThredUp (NASDAQ:TDUP – Get Rating) is one of 49 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it compare to its peers?
+We will compare ThredUp to similar businesses based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.

 Profitability

-This table compares ThredUp and its competitors’ net margins, return on equity and return on assets.
+This table compares ThredUp and its peers’ net margins, return on equity and return on assets.

 |Net Margins